 Misconfigurations

+System administrators and developers are people too who can make mistakes that lead to data breaches.
 For example, forgetting to change a default password on a server increases the likelihood that threat actors can gain access.
 Misconfigurations are particularly common in cloud environments.
 Examples include exposing a secret key publicly, neglecting access control, not enabling security logging, exposing cloud data stores and copying and pasting a configuration from one serverless function to a different one for ease.

-What Types of Attacks Target the Human Factor?
+What Attacks Target the Human Factor?

 Social engineering attacks